OwlRisk/syncrade-web/README.md

 ---

 ## Article IX.
-Governance & Versioning（治理与版本冻结）
+Governance & Versioning

 Any change to rules that affect judgment meaning MUST:
 - Produce a new version (`Authority Protocol` version, `rule_version`, `scoring_version`)